Pia007/Pia007/README.md

 - 🌱 I’m currently learning HTML5, CSS, JavaScript, ReactJS and  Node.js.

-- 👯 I’m looking to collaborate on anything thats exciting and offers a great learning experience.
+- 👯 I’m looking to collaborate on anything that's exciting and offers a great learning experience.

 - 🤔 I’m looking for help with ReactJS Hooks & Components and open to any information that will assist in my development.

-- 💬 I have an interdisciplinary degree in Bichemistry & Molecular Biology and I have always had a interest in computer programming.
+- 💬 I have an interdisciplinary degree in Biochemistry & Molecular Biology and I have always had a interest in computer programming.

 - 📫 Feel free to reach me at  [LinkedIn](https://linkedin.com/in/pia-torain-dev) or [Twitter](https://twitter.com/FeenixRizn).